DanielGordon1/recipe_roundabout/README.md

     - How to send the data from the controller to the view ? -> view_helper react_component
 - Add a Controller test - DONE
 - Add some FE magic. - DONE
+- Add option to like / save a recipe.
+- Host the app on fly.io
 - How can I implement a feature flag using flipper?
 - Make the search happen as you type

 ## Objective